-Administrators: Senior Women's Administrator (Committee Chair); Equal Opportunity Officer/Title IX
+Administrators: Senior Women's Administrator (Committee Chair); Equal Opportunity Officer/Title IX officio, non-voting); Vice President for Academic Affairs or designee; one member of the Intercollegiate Athletics Committee; one Coach appointed by the Athletic Director.

-Coordinator (ex-officio, non-voting); Inclusion and Student Success Coordinator (ex-officio, non-voting); Vice President for Academic Affairs or designee; one member of the Intercollegiate Athletics Committee; one Coach appointed by the Athletic Director.
+Coordinator (ex-officio, non-voting); Inclusion and Student Success Coordinator (ex-

-15. The Lectures and Concerts Committee serves in an advisory capacity to the Vice President for Enrollment Management and Student Success and is responsible for encouraging lectures and concerts by (1) disseminating information regarding funding of lectures and concerts and (2) reviewing and making recommendations regarding proposals for University-funded lectures and concerts.
+16. The Lectures and Concerts Committee serves in an advisory capacity to the Vice President for Enrollment Management and Student Success and is responsible for encouraging lectures and concerts by (1) disseminating information regarding funding of lectures and concerts and (2) reviewing and making recommendations regarding proposals for University-funded lectures and concerts.